yenerbrs/byOS_Arduino/README.md

 // Basic Task1
 void myTask1(uint16_t message) {
-   // message is data incoming
+   // message is data incoming to this function switch(message){

-  switch(message){
      case 0:
         //do stuff